Nathan Healy

 Leasing Solar Panels

-In Maryland, Power Purchase Agreements (PPAs) are available through Palmetto’s LightReach program across all major utility areas including BG&E, Pepco, Potomac Edison, Delmarva Power, SMECO, and Choptank Electric Cooperative.
-With a PPA, you pay for the electricity your solar panels generate at a set price per kilowatt-hour instead of owning the system outright.
+Maryland homeowners have access to Power Purchase Agreements (PPAs) through all major utility providers, including Baltimore Gas & Electric, Pepco, Potomac Edison, Delmarva Power, SMECO, and Choptank Electric Cooperative.
+With a PPA, you pay a set price per kilowatt-hour for the electricity your panels produce rather than a fixed monthly payment.

 Go solar without the investment